LukePeters/contactformextras/README.md

 Finally, modify the placeholder field values in the HTML template itself: `/modules/contactformextras/template.html`

-And of course, you can customize this template as much as you like!
+And of course, customize this template as much as you like!